brainstormforce/astra-bulk-edit/readme.txt

 == Changelog ==

 = 1.2.8 =
 - Improvement: Hardened the security of the plugin.
+(Props - Patchstack)

 = 1.2.7 =
 - Improvement: Compatibility with the Latest Astra Revamped Layout Options.